 5. First aid / preparedness.
 Take the same ’10 essentials’ kit referred to in the ‘Week-long backpacking’ blog – including fire starting material, sunscreen, a first aid kit and, yes a map (in a TPU Guide Map Case) and compass – packed in an UltraSil® Dry Sack to keep the items dry and organized.

 6. Clothing.
 This is where you can save both weight and bulk (and spend a lot of money if you’re not careful).
 Make sure that the clothes are both light and that they fulfill more than one function.
 You’ll need to layer and have one ‘dry’ set and one ‘wet’ set of clothes, and carry gloves and an insulated hat for evenings/sudden weather changes during the day.
-All of these garments should be packed in several UltraSil® Dry Sacks – keeping order in your pack is almost as important as keeping things dry.
+All of these garments should be packed in a couple of UltraSil® Dry Sacks – keeping order in your pack is almost as important as keeping things dry.

 7. Other gear: same as the previous blog post.
 A LED Headlamp and spare batteries.
 A camera or phone (stored in its own TPU Accessory Case).
 A filter water bottle (less weight than a separate water filter; scoop as you go and drink as you need).
-A 2 Liter Platypus.
+A 2 liter water reservoir.
 Trail running shoes plus short gaiters, and potentially a pair of waterproof socks for wet days.
 A baseball cap with the Pocket Towel to cover your head and neck in the sun.
 Personal wash kit.
 A Pocket Trowel kept in a Ziploc® bag with toilet paper and a 40ml bottle containing Trek and Travel Hand Sanitizer.

 – Weight is very important when you’re backpacking.
 But – so is understanding the function and limitations of lightweight equipment (this is not necessarily apparent from reading online backpacking reviews and forums).